-Counterparty credit risk ("CCR") arises for derivatives and Securities Financing Transaction ("SFTs").
+Counterparty credit risk ("CCR") arises for derivatives and Securities Financing Transactions ("SFTs").
 It is calculated in both the trading and non-trading books, and is the risk that a counterparty may default before settlement of the transaction.
 An economic loss occurs if the transaction or portfolio of transactions with the counterparty has a positive economic value at the time of default.
 Credit equivalent amount and capital charge for the relevant counterparty credit exposures are determined following the regulatory capital requirements.
-The Bank adopts the current exposure method to measure the credit equivalent amount, which comprises current exposures and potential future exposures.
-Credit equivalent amount and capital charge for the relevant counterparty credit exposures are determined following the regulatory capital requirements.
-The Bank adopts the current exposures are determined following the regulatory capital charge for the relevant counterparty credit exposures are determined following the regulatory capital charge for the relevant counterparty credit exposures are determined following the regulatory capital requirements.
-The Bank adopts the current exposures are determined following the regulatory capital requirements.
-The Bank adopts the current exposures are determined following the regulatory capital requirements.
-The Bank adopts the current exposures are determined following the regulatory capital requirements.
+The Group adopts the current exposure method to measure the credit equivalent amount, which comprises current exposures and potential future exposures.

-As of 31 December 2023, the Bank does not have any counterparty default risk exposures.
+As of 31 December 2024, the Group does not have any counterparty default risk exposures.

-11 Market Risk
+11 Market risk